sergey-rubtsov/packer/README.md

 ```
 ## Constraints
 1. It throws an APIException if incorrect are being passed.
-2. Max weight that a package can take is ≤ 100
+2. Max weight that a package can take is ≤ 100.
-3. There might be up to 15 items you need to choose from
+3. There might be up to 15 items you need to choose from.
-4. Max weight and cost of an item is ≤ 100
+4. Max weight and cost of an item is ≤ 100.
 5. There is no effective algorithm for solving this problem for floating point weight values.
 Therefore, the weight values and the accuracy of calculations are rounded to hundredths.